Learning Hierarchically Structured Concepts: Data Model

 \section{Data Model}

-We define some general parameters and notation, and then define the notion of a "concept hierarchy".
-A concept hierarchy is supposed to represent all the concepts that arise in some particular "lifetime" of an organism, together with hierarchical relationships between them.
-We follow this with notions of "support" that say which lowest-level concepts are sufficient to support the recognition of higher-level concepts.
+In this section, we define an abstract notion of a \emph{concept hierarchy}, which represents all the concepts that arise in some particular "lifetime" of an organism, together with hierarchical relationships between them.
+As noted above, our definition is restricted to tree-structured hierarchical relationships; extensions are left for future work.
+We follow this with a definition for the notion of \emph{support}, which indicates which lowest-level concepts are sufficient to trigger the recognition of higher-level concepts.

-\paragraph{Preliminaries}
+\subsection{Preliminaries}

-We start by fixing some constants: $\lmax$, a positive integer, representing the maximum level number for the concepts we consider. $n$, a positive integer, representing the total number of lowest-level concepts. $k$, a positive integer, representing the number of sub-concepts for each concept that is not at the lowest level, in any concept hierarchy. $r_1, r_2$, reals in $[0,1]$ with $r_1 \leq r_2$; these represent thresholds for noisy recognition.
-We assume a universal set $D$ of \emph{concepts}, partitioned into disjoint sets $D_{\ell}, 0 \leq \ell \leq \lmax$.
-We refer to any particular concept $c \in D_{\ell}$ as a \emph{level} $\ell$ \emph{concept}, and write $level(c) = \ell$.
-Here, $D_0$ represents the most basic concepts and $D_{\lmax}$ the highest-level concepts.
-We assume that $|D_0| = n$.
+We begin by defining some general notation.
+First, we fix four constants: \begin{itemize} \item $\lmax$, a positive integer, representing the maximum level number for the concepts we consider. \item $n$, a positive integer, representing the total number of lowest-level concepts. \item $k$, a positive integer, representing the number of top-level concepts in any concept hierarchy, and also the number of sub-concepts for each concept that is not at the lowest level.\footnote{Assuming the same number $k$ throughout is a simplification of what would be needed for applications; it should be easy to generalize this.} \item $r_1, r_2$, reals in $[0,1]$ with $r_1 \leq r_2$; these represent thresholds for noisy recognition. \end{itemize}